What Constitutes Robbery?

 - Controlling a deadly weapon/ Having a deadly weapon in your possession;

-- Inflicting harm on another person or threatening to cause harm to another person, or
+- Inflicting harm on another person threatening to cause harm to another person;

 The consequences for committing any theft crime are harsh, but robbery more so than most.
 Due to the violence and possible harm involved in the offense, robbery penalties are more severe.
 Facing robbery charges in Dayton, OH?
 Gounaris Abboud, LPA has many years of experience helping clients in their criminal cases, team up with one of our Dayton robbery defense attorneys for representation.